Generic Name: ibuprofen (EYE-bue-PROE-fen)

 - Different brands of ibuprofen suspension may have different dosing instructions for CHILDREN.
 Follow the dosing instructions on the package labeling.
 If your doctor has given you instructions, follow those.
 If you are unsure of the dose to give a child, check with your doctor or pharmacist.

 - PREGNANCY and BREAST-FEEDING: Ibuprofen suspension may cause harm to the fetus.
 Do not take it during the last 3 months of pregnancy.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking ibuprofen suspension while you are pregnant.
-It is not known if ibuprofen suspension is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking ibuprofen suspension.

 Possible side effects of ibuprofen suspension: